jakeintravaia/vulnerable-login-page/README.md

 A simple HTML/CSS/PHP login page for practice with wireshark HTTP packet sniffing.

 # Objective
-The information security company "SecureIt" has quite a large flaw in its website - there is no SSL Certificate!
+The information security company "SecureIt" has quite a few flaws in its website, one being there is no SSL Certificate!
 Use wireshark to sniff HTTP requests and find the raw login data SecureIt's website is sending over the network.

 # Instructions
 1. To run a server, you're going to need to install PHP7 on your computer, here is a tutorial to follow: